GSA/digitalgov.gov/content/news/2023/07/2023-07-18-reflections-on-a-year-in-government-from-11-u-s-digital-corps-fellows.md

 ---
 date: 2023-07-18 11:41:00 -0500
-kicker: kick
+kicker:
 title: Reflections on a year in government from 11 U.S. Digital Corps fellows
-deck: deck
+deck:
 summary: To celebrate their first year in government, 11 U.S. Digital Corps Fellows reflect on what they have learned.
 # See all topics at https://digital.gov/topics
 topics:
   - our-work
+  - professional-development
+  - innovation
+  - design
+  - cx
+  - user-experience
+  - data

 # See all authors at https://digital.gov/authors
 authors:
   - kira-tebbe
+  - samira-sadat
+  - pierce-lowary
+  - sahithi-n-adari
+  - jay-shao
+  - nina-anusavice
+  - karley-thurston
+  - jonathan-hart
+  - liane-peng
+  - chizobam-nwagwu
+  - nikki-ramos

 slug: reflections-on-a-year-in-government-from-11-u-s-digital-corps-fellows

-primary_image: 10x-areas-of-focus
+primary_image: "u-s-digital-corps-logo"

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 In June 2022, 38 technologists started as the inaugural cohort of the [U.S. Digital Corps](https://digitalcorps.gsa.gov/).
 Our two-year fellowship has given us an incredible introduction to civil service, opportunities for professional growth, and a supportive community of peers.
 As we crossed our one-year mark, we reflected on what we’ve learned about serving as a technologist in the federal government.
 Here’s what some of us had to say.

+{{< img src="u-s-digital-corps-logo" >}}

 ## Kira Tebbe, Product Manager